stripe/vscode-stripe/README.md

 <h4 align="center">Bringing you Stripe inside your editor.</h4>

-Stripe for VS Code is a new extension for Visual Studio Code that enables developers to have an easier integration experience with Stripe by having easy access to Stripe specific information such as Code snippets, API requests logs and events directly from their editor.
+Stripe for VS Code is a new extension for Visual Studio Code that enables developers to have an easier integration experience with Stripe by having easy access to Stripe specific information such as code snippets, API requests logs and events directly from their editor.

 Stripe for VS Code works by extending VS Code with a new “Stripe” panel in the activity bar, provides code snippets for top languages, debug configurations and extends the command palette with Stripe specific commands to make workflows easier.